ggfisher/hello-world/Database Normalization.md

 |5|Sugarland|
 |5|Houston|

-A distinct tuple in DEPT_LOCATIONS exists for each location of a department.This decomposes the non-1NF relation into two 1NF relations.
+A distinct tuple in DEPT_LOCATIONS exists for each location of a department.
+This decomposes the non-1NF relation into two 1NF relations.

 2. Expand the key so that there will be a separate tuple in the original __DEPARTMENT__ relation for each location of a __DEPARTMENT__, as shown below.
 In this case, the primary key becomes the combination {Dnumber, Dlocation}.
 This solution has the disadvantage of introducing redundancy in the relation.